Osiris-Team/PayHook/README.md

 Features:
 - Secure, verified payments without duplicates, due to the design being based solely on validated webhook events.
-- Simplified, cross-payment-processor, product and order creation.
+- Simplified product and order creation (also accross multiple payment-processors).
 - Handles saving of products and orders in your database

 I am still working on the design.
 Here is what I've got: